Tips for Removing Crayon Stains

 - Spray the back of the stain with WD-40 and allow it to sit for five or so minutes.

 - Next, use your liquid dish washing detergent.
-Apply onto the crayon stain back and work into the stain.
+Apply onto the back of the crayon stain and work into the stain.

-- You can also add color safe bleach to the washing if this is allowed according to the manufacturer’s directions.
+- You can also add Color Safe Oxygen Bleach/Oxyclean to the washing if this is allowed according to the manufacturer’s directions.

 - Rinse well and air dry.

-To get rid of crayon from your carpeting or from upholstery, use this method.
+To get rid of crayon from your carpeting or from upholstery, follow the steps we have listed below.

-- Use a dull knife to scrape any of the debris off.
+- Use a dull knife to scrape debris off then vacuum up dry particles.

-- Apply WD 40 to the stain and let it stand for five or so minutes.
+- For any stain that remains, apply WD-40 to the area and let stand for five or so minutes.

-Removing Crayon Stains From Wood Flooring, Paneling And Other Wood Surfaces
+Remove Crayon Stains from Wood Flooring, Paneling and Other Wood Surfaces

 Removing crayon stains from any type of finished wood is easy with this quick method.